jarecoo/practice/notes.md

 - our family is inherently beautiful

-—————————————————————————————————————————————
+## The Problem with Religion

-“The problem with religion is that it takes good and useful truths and attaches them to God.
-These truths can stand on their own” - Sam Harris
+...is that it takes good and useful truths and attaches them to God.
+These truths can stand on their own - Sam Harris

-Top 3 Reasons (including links and examples) I left the church:
+### Top 3 Reasons (including links and examples) I left the Mormon church:
 To me, these things are dangerous and harmful, and if they’re true, then the church isn’t.
 God wouldn’t do it this way; yes men are flawed, but God is perfect, so he could and should help his men avoid these pitfalls.
 1. information suppression, whitewashing, gaslighting, rhetorical control, ideological rigidity, historical revisionism (mostly about church history, but it applies currently as well), technophobia - the church wants to control information, god would have no need for this
     - Liars: https://www.reddit.com/r/exmormon/comments/82pwvj/comment/dvc0izz?st=JEI70DU8&sh=5dc125a2